Can you have multiple TikTok accounts?

 Tips for Creating Multiple TikTok Accounts Without Getting Flagged

-Use different login methods – If possible, mix phone number sign-ups with email sign-ups to avoid linking all accounts to one method.
+• Use different login methods – Mix phone number sign-ups with email sign-ups so your Multiple TikTok Accounts don’t connect to one detail.

 How to Add Another TikTok Account on the Same Device: